ctodd/star-story-evaluator/README.md

 ## Usage

 1. Enter your STAR story in the text area on the homepage
+   - Make sure to label each section with **Situation:**, **Task:**, **Action:**, and **Result:** for best results
+2. Optionally enter the behavioral question you're answering
-2. Click "Submit" to send your story for evaluation
+3. Click "Submit for Evaluation" to send your story for evaluation
-3. Review the detailed feedback, including:
+4. Review the detailed feedback, including:
    - Total score and overall evaluation
    - Scores for each evaluation category
    - Identified Amazon Leadership Principles
    - Improvement suggestions
    - Structured talking points
+   - Implied behavioral question (if no question was provided)

 ## Evaluation Criteria